OB42/parsonic/README.md

 # parsonic
-Parsonic is a node.js wrapper for the native Chromium Html DOMParser,
+Parsonic is a node.js wrapper for the native Chromium HTML DOMParser,

 once it's loaded, parsonic is ~3x times faster than cheerio